 Sustainable Plant Systems involves providing the world with plants for food, pleasure and recreation, and environmental improvement.
 As the population continues to expand, there is an increasing need to limit our reliance on imports while preventing further damage to the environment.
+Students completing this program earn the degree Bachelor of Science in Agriculture.
 Students have the opportunity to specialize in the following areas:

 |Agroecology||Focuses on understanding and applying ecological principles in crop production to integrate natural biological cycles and controls, make efficient use of resources, enhance environmental quality, and increase biodiversity.|